artembert/algorithmics-Ivasiuta-kolpakov/Readme.md

-# An algorithmic tasks by Aleksei Ivasiuta and Denis Kolpakov
+# Algorithmic tasks by Aleksei Ivasiuta and Denis Kolpakov

 ## Usage